 Even if foreigners can’t own land, some still decide to buy and own land indirectly through local contractual setups.

 It’s a process that requires deep scrutiny and thorough preparations of the documents involved, therefore you should contact a solicitor who has long on-the-ground experience in the area.

 The same as it goes in other Southeast Asian, there are a number of title deeds you should know more about before you engage in Thailand’s property market.

 You can buy or control land in three different ways, namely:

-a.
-By setting up a local limited company, even if this is less preferred.
+- By setting up a local limited company

-b.
-Buying land with the help of your Thai spouse.
+- Buying land with the help of a local nominee

 I hope you found this article interesting and recommend you to read my separate guide that explains how foreigners can buy property in Thailand.